-As of December 31, 2020, in relation to the COVID-19 Pandemic (note 2) and the potential increase in expected credit losses on trade accounts receivable as a result of the negative economic effects associated with such pandemic, the Company maintains continuous communication with its customers as part of its collection management, in order to anticipate situations that could represent an extension in the portfolio's recovery period or in some unfortunate cases the risk of non-recovery.
+As of December 31, 2021, in relation to the COVID-19 Pandemic (note 2) and the potential increase in expected credit losses on trade accounts receivable as a result of the negative economic effects associated with such pandemic, the Company maintains continuous communication with its customers as part of its collection management, in order to anticipate situations that could represent an extension in the portfolio's recovery period or in some unfortunate cases the risk of non-recovery.
 As of this same date, the Company considers that these negative effects on the ECL estimates are manifested to a greater degree in Panama and to a lesser degree in Guatemala.
 The Company will continue to monitor the development of relevant events that may eventually have negative effects as a result of a deepening or extension of the pandemic.

-Changes in the allowance for expected credit losses in 2020 and 2019 were as follows:
+Changes in the allowance for expected credit losses in 2021 and 2020 were as follows:

-2020 2019 Allowance for expected credit losses at beginning of the period \$ 9,340 8,304 Additions during the year charged to administrative and selling expenses 2,496 4,986 Deductions (2,988) (3,910) Foreign currency translation effects (11) (40) Allowance for expected credit losses at end of the period \$ 8,837 9,340
+2021 2020 Allowance for expected credit losses at beginning of the period\$ 8,837 9,340 Additions during the year charged to administrative and selling expenses 1,048 2,496 Deductions (4,216) (2,988) Reclassification to assets held for sale (1,597) - Foreign currency translation effects (355) (11) Allowance for expected credit losses at end of the period \$ 3,717 8,837